Graph Modeling, How to

 Graphlytic: Update Setting for SEARCH_TABS

-The configuration of the 'SEARCH_TABS' (and all the 'Application Settings' tabs as well) is entered in JSON format.
+The configuration of the 'SEARCH_TABS' (and all the 'Application Settings' tabs) is also entered in JSON format.
 When done, hit the 'Save' button.
 That's all for the admin part.

 Note: You'll find examples of Query Templates in the chapters below.